blocknetdx/blocknet-docs/xrouter.md

 ## Client side

-* The client needs to have at least 200 BLOCK on any account
+* The client needs to have at least 200 BLOCK in a single transaction output
 * To run XRouter, the wallet must be unlocked
 * The following client side commands are available via RPC and in blocknetdx-cli: